Polycystic Ovary Syndrome (PCOS)

 On occasion, Cushing’s syndrome and acromegaly (excess growth hormone) should be investigated.

 Some women will not ovulate even with high doses of clomiphene citrate or other medicines taken by mouth.
-These women may require injections to induce ovulation.
+These women may require injections of gonadotropins to induce ovulation.

 For women who want to manage long-term complications of PCOS, it is essential to maintain a healthy diet and exercise routine.
 Birth control pills or other medications may help reduce male hormones and restore normal menses.